alaurenson/Shantou-2018/Project/readme.md

 - Remove all spaces and columns

 You can do this in your text editor, OR you can use bash commands.
-THe file MUST look like this though.
+The file MUST look like this though - if it's in the wrong format, the rest of this won't work.

 **The bash commands**
 ```